UbiquityRobotics/learn2/jazzy-devel/_sources/driving/teleop.rst.txt

 5. Focus the terminal and follow the teleop instructions to drive the robot.

-You can follow the next video for exact step-by-step guide of driving the robot through Teleop:

-**VIDEO CONTENT INCOMING**

 ..
 TODO: Video of driving the robot.
+Once it is done, uncomment the line bellow and add the video.

+..
+You can follow the next video for exact step-by-step guide of driving the robot through Teleop:

+**Coming soon:** step-by-step video tutorial.

 ----